-- a.
-Harming a student or staff member, whether physically or mentally; - b.
-Damaging a student or staff member in reasonable fear of harm to the student or staff member; or - c.
-Placing a student or staff member in reasonable fear of damage to the student's or staff member's property; - d.
-Cyberbullying; or - e.
+Harming a student or staff member, whether physically or mentally;

+Damaging a student or staff member in reasonable fear of harm to the student or staff member; or

+Placing a student or staff member in reasonable fear of damage to the student's or staff member's property;

+Cyberbullying; or

 Any other form of intimidation or harassment prohibited by the board of education of the school district in policies concerning bullying adopted pursuant to this section or subsection € of K.S.A.

 72-8205 and amendments thereto.